ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 stated the data was simulated I still thought it was interesting regardless if it was real or simulated.

-I loaded the data in R and made a little bit polishing for a better presentation.
+I loaded the data in R and made a bit of polishing for a better presentation.
 {% highlight R %}
 # Loading library:
 library(tidyverse)